rnb3ds/docs-site/docs/en/httpc/api-reference/options.md

 func WithStreamBody(stream bool) RequestOption
 ```

-Enables streaming mode; response body is not cached in memory.
-Used internally for file downloads to avoid large files consuming memory.
+Enables streaming mode where the response body is not cached in memory.
+Used internally for file downloads to avoid memory consumption with large files.

 ```go
 result, err := client.Get(url, httpc.WithStreamBody(true))